fabgraham/band-management-app/plan_docs/Implementation_Summary.md

 - Three main buttons in horizontal layout:

   **Previous Button (left):**
-  - Arrow-back icon with "Previous" label
+  - Arrow-back icon only (no descriptive label) for a cleaner control row
-  - Navigates to previous song in setlist
+  - Navigates to the previous song in the setlist
-  - Disabled when at first song (opacity: 0.3, icon color: #666)
+  - Disabled when at the first song (opacity: 0.3, icon color: #666)

   **Play/Pause Button (center):**
   - Large circular button (64px diameter)